Kantigen/ka-server/info/setup.md

 ## 3. Setup Configuration Files

   1. In the root of the repo, create a folder called `etc`
-  2. Copy all the files from `etc-docker-templates` into this newly craeted `etc` directory.
+  2. Copy all the files from `etc-docker-templates` into this newly created `etc` directory.

 ## 4. Pull Containers